pmuens/awesome-serverless/README.md

 - [Serverless and TypeScript](https://gregshackles.com/getting-started-with-serverless-and-typescript/) - Getting started guide on how to use Serverless and TypeScript.
 - [Meet the Serverless partner Trek10](https://serverless.com/blog/introducing-serverless-partners-meet-trek10/) - Introduction of the people behind the Serverless specalized agency Trek10.
 - [Future of Serverless after v1.0](https://serverless.com/blog/serverless-post-1.0/) - The Serverless team shares their future improvements for the Serverless Framework.
+- [Building a serverless screenshot service](https://medium.com/serverless-stories/building-a-serverless-screenshot-service-with-lambda-bf4dd151877#.8mg0psckq) - Tutorial how one can build a Screenshot service which runs 100% serverless.
+- [Adopting serverless - People and DevOps](https://read.acloud.guru/adopting-serverless-people-and-devops-336e3ab89e96#.wjs11rf9j) - Things to be aware of when adpoting a serverless architecture in your organization.

 ## Talks